ImaMapleTree/VentFramework/docs/api.rst

     :param(3): **Default: RpcActors.Everyone** the allowed receiver of this RPC.
 This rule is handled by the receiving client and NOT the sending client.
     :param(4): If and when the code for the method should be run.

-.. type:: public enum RpcActors : byte
+.. type:: public enum RpcActors
     :values: None Host NonHost LastSender Everyone
     :val(1): Ignores sending / receiving of RPC
     :val(2): Only allows host to send / receive RPC